dudosya/invtx-hackathon/README.md

 # invtx-hackathon

+## Project Overview

+This project implements a complete computer vision pipeline to detect and locate specific objects [signatures, QR codes, and stamps] within PDF documents.

+## End-to-End Workflow

+1.  **Prepare Data**: Run `python preprocess_data.py` to convert raw PDFs and JSON annotations into JPG images and YOLO-formatted `.txt` labels.

+2.  **Split Dataset**: Execute `python split_data.py` to automatically divide the processed data into training and validation sets, creating the final `dataset/` directory.

+3.  **Train Model**: Run `python train.py` to train the YOLOv8 model on the prepared dataset.
+The best model weights are saved in the `runs/detect/` directory.

+4.  **Run Inference**: Use a trained model with `python predict.py` to detect objects in new PDF documents, generating annotated images and a structured JSON output.

 ## Environment Setup

 Follow these steps to set up the project environment.
 This project requires Python 3.8 or higher.